 |12.
 Defence||l.
 The action or crime of stealing.|

 Video: Protecting OT and IT infrastructure

-Baramundi is a German software company which develops end-user suites and mobile apps to provide security.
-They also have software which seeks to automate routine tasks (like checking for viruses) to benefits users.
+Barramundi is a German software company that develops end-user suites and mobile apps to provide security.
+They also have software that seeks to automate routine tasks (like checking for viruses) to benefits users.